My baby has a fever or high temperature

 If none of the above features are present

-• Watch them closely for any change and monitor for any red or amber symptoms
+• Watch them closely for any change and look out for any red or amber symptoms

-Additional advice is also available for families to help cope with crying in otherwise well babies – click here
+• Additional advice is also available to young families for coping with crying of well babies – click here.

 Self care

 Continue providing your child’s care at home.
-If you are still concerned about your child, call NHS 111 – dial 111
+If you are still concerned about your baby, speak to your health visitor or local pharmacist

 What should you do?